Table of Contents

 Pricing

 There are various pricing plans, depending on how you plan to use Dropbox.
-For example, as a solo attorney, you can choose between Personal Plus or Business Professional, $9.99 per month or $16.58 per month respectively.
+For example, as a solo attorney, you can choose between Personal Plus or Business Professional, $9.99 per month or $20 per user per month, respectively.

 Of course, you can use the Basic account for free, but you’ll only have 2GB of storage space to use and limited features.
 If you plan to use Dropbox, we recommend investing in a monthly plan.